oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 In this example the profile has previously been imported into the trestle directory.
 The profile itself must be in the trestle directory, but the imported catalogs and profiles may be URI's with href's as described below.

 The `-s --sections` argument specifies the name of Parts in the control for which the corresponding prose should be included in the control's markdown file.
-The concept is the same as above with `profile` tools, but it also serves a role of filtering the guidance and possibly changing the titles for those sections in the markdown.
+The concept is the same as above with `profile` tools in providing a mapping between all possible short names for guidance and their corresponding long versions that should appear in the markdown headings.
+In addition, `ssp-generate` has an `--allowed-sections` option that specifies a list of section short names that will be included in the markdown.
+This provides a means for filtering the guidance that appears in the markdown for the controls.
+Note that unlike in `profile-assemble` there is no error if sections are present in the control that are not among the "allowed" sections.
+For `ssp-generate` the allowed sections simply provide a means for filtering the guidance.
+If you do not specify `--allowed-sections` then all sections present in the control will appear in the markdown.

 The generated markdown output will be placed in the trestle subdirectory `my_ssp` with a subdirectory for each control group.